Pancreatic Cancer Clinical Trials

 Massive Bio strictly adheres to all HIPAA guidelines and international regulations focused on maintaining your privacy.
 We take extra measures to secure your personal information, ensuring it is protected beyond the mandatory requirements.

 Your doctor may know of a clinical research study being conducted in your area that’s recruiting participants and is right for you.
-However, Massive Bio uses its artificial intelligence-powered platform to match patients to clinical research studies of treatments that give you the best chance of a positive outcome and are being conducted in a geographical location that makes sense for you.
+However, Massive Bio uses its artificial intelligence powered platform to match patients to clinical research studies that give you the best chance of a positive outcome and are being conducted in a geographical location that makes sense for you.

 Yes, Massive Bio keeps your doctor up to date on your status throughout your participation.